chemodun/X4CodeComplete/README.md

 XML code complete for Visual Studio Code.
 Currently completes entries from scriptproperties.xml.
 Basic support of variables, i.e. possibility to use next points in context menu on it:
 `Go to Definition`, `Find All References`, and `Symbol Rename` - i.e. `F2` on variable name.
+Can separately process with "usual" variables and "remote" ones or table fields.
 **Notice:** Doesn't support namespaces yet.
 Scope of variable now the whole file.

 ## Requirements